Updated February 2020

-Update for 2018: Can You Stain Your Deck in the Summer Heat?
+Staining Your Deck in the Summer Heat

 We here at Deckstainhelp.com appreciate your loyalty.
-For 2018 and beyond, we are committed to being your go-to source for all things deck staining related.
+For 2020 and beyond, we are committed to being your go-to source for all things deck staining related.
 If you have ever wondered how hot is too hot to stain a deck, read on.
 We want to hear from you.
 What time of year do you think is the best time to stain a deck?

 Having a wood deck means you are probably familiar with deck care or at least what can happen without regular deck care.
 To protect the investment of a wood deck the wood needs to be protected with a wood preservative.
 Unprotected wood will weather quickly.
 Harsh UV rays will gray a deck in a short time.
-Additionally, unwanted moisture will begin to wrap, crack, and split wood decking causing the need for costly repairs.
-To preserve and protect wood for many years a deck needs to have a regular coat of deck stain.
+Additionally, unwanted moisture will begin to warp, crack, and split wood decking causing the need for costly repairs.
+To preserve and protect the wood for many years a deck needs to have a regular coat of deck stain.
 Deck stain reflects UV rays, traps out water intrusion, reduces fungal growth, and can even enhance the beautiful nature of the wood.

 To stain your deck in the summer heat it is recommended to apply stain while it is cooler.
 Therefore early morning can be a great time to beat the summer heat, especially if your deck gets a lot of sun during the day.
 You want to avoid staining a deck in the heat of the day in direct sunlight.
 This can cause the stain to dry too quickly before it can penetrate properly.
 Staining first thing in the morning before it gets too hot can help.
 Just be aware of morning dew that may cause moisture problems.
 The wood needs to be dry prior to staining.

 If dew is a problem you can also do your staining in the evenings once it starts to cool off again.
 Any time of the day that your deck gets some shade may be an option as well.
-Also be cautious of getting overspray on plants and shrubbery in the heat.
+Also, be cautious of getting overspray on plants and shrubbery in the heat.
 Cover your landscaping with canvas tarps, not plastic.
 Plastic will magnify the heat and may damage the shrubbery.
 Following these simple guidelines will help you stain your deck in the summer heat.